knoopx/vibeapps/apps/scratchpad/README.md

-# Enhanced Scratchpad Calculator - User Guide
+# Scratchpad

 ## Overview

-The Enhanced Scratchpad Calculator is a powerful mathematical expression evaluator with support for variables, functions, and advanced mathematical operations.
+A powerful mathematical expression evaluator with support for variables, functions, and advanced mathematical operations.
 Type expressions in the left pane and see results in real-time in the right pane with synchronized scrolling.

 ## Features

 - Real-time expression evaluation
 - Variable assignment and persistence
 - Comprehensive mathematical functions